FRYoussef/multi-agent-store/README.md

 `pip3 install -r requirements.txt`

-## Run the chatbot script
+## Run the application in standalone mode

-First of all, move your 'credentials.json' file to the same directory as 'chatbot.py'.
+First of all you must build the proyect.
+Use the following script to do it, you have to specify the javafx path.
+E.g.

+Move to MAS:

+`cd MAS`

-Then, run the script using Python 3:
+Run the script with javafx path:

-`python3 chatbot.py`
+`./buildProject.sh /opt/javafx-sdk-14.0.1/`

+Now, run the aplication with the following script:

+`./runProject.sh /opt/javafx-sdk-14.0.1/`